Faculty

 Helmut Ortner

-Founding Partner at PARAGON Advocacy; focuses on complex multi-jurisdictional disputes; admitted to the New York and the Austrian bar; studied economics and law in Innsbruck, Vienna, Harvard and Yale; lecturer on comparative law and alternative dispute resolution at various universities, including the universities of Vienna, Linz, and Innsbruck, as well as the Europainstitut in Saarbrücken.
+Founding Partner at PARAGON Advocacy; focuses on complex multi-jurisdictional disputes both as counsel and arbitrator; admitted to the New York and the Austrian bar; studied economics and law in Innsbruck, Vienna, Harvard, and Yale; honorary professor of international business law and international dispute resolution at the Europainstitute (Saarbrücken, Germany); lecturer on private law, comparative law, and alternative dispute resolution at various universities, including the Universities of Vienna, Linz, and Innsbruck.

 Oliver Rathkolb